Walthamstow Queens Road, Waltham Forest

 A station, street and cemetery in south-central Walthamstow, named after Queen Victoria

-Walthamstow burial board opened an 11-acre, non-denominational cemetery here in 1872, accompanied by two chapels, an entrance lodge and (less typically) a neighbouring coroner’s court, which still operates, conducting investigations into unnatural or unexplained deaths on behalf of five east London boroughs.
+Walthamstow burial board opened an 11-acre, non-denominational cemetery here in 1872, accompanied by two chapels, an entrance lodge and (less typically) a neighbouring coroner’s court, which continued to operate until quite recently.

 To coincide with the opening of the cemetery, Queens Road (originally with an apostrophe) was created to provide a route to Hoe Street.
 Another link ran westward from the cemetery to Markhouse Road but only later was this stretch also named Queens Road.

 In 1894 the Midland Railway Company built the Tottenham and Forest Gate Railway (assisted by a small contribution from the London, Tilbury and Southend Railway Company) and Queens Road station opened with the line.
 Despite its name, the station is not on Queens Road but at the northern end of Edinburgh Road.
 The line is now part of the London Overground network and Queens Road station has recently benefited from the creation of a new entrance and a direct pedestrian route to Walthamstow Central, via the Edison Close estate.

 The arrival of the railway accelerated the rate of housebuilding in the area, and this part of Walthamstow soon lost its remaining fields, plum orchards and watercress beds.

 Halfway between Queens Road and the locality’s other main east-west connection, Boundary Road, the church of St Barnabas was built in 1902–3 by William Douglas Caröe, who was also responsible for the neighbouring vicarage and parish hall.
 The church is kept locked when not in use for worship or some other event, which is regrettable but understandable in view of the exceptional quality of its fittings.